 Under Nevada statute, liens against a debtor are allowed.
 For more information on the types of liens allowable under Nevada law, please refer to Chapter 108 - Statutory Liens.

 If you reside in another state, see the Bills.com Liens & How to Resolve Them article to learn more.

-Each state has its own statute of limitations.
-Under Nevada state law, there are several statutes of limitations:
+Each state has its own statute of limitations for consumer-related issues.
+Here are some of Nevada’s statutes of limitations:

 If you are at risk for foreclosure, check out the State of Nevada’s Hardest Hit Fund page.
 Nevada Chapter 1-7 — Deeds of Trust governs foreclosure and deficiency balances.
 Under Nevada law, the lender may recover any deficiency balance.
 However, if your servicer participates in the HAFA program, then it is barred from collecting a deficiency balance.

 Nevada offers simple and effective foreclosure mediation for distressed homeowners who face foreclosure.
 See the State of Nevada Foreclosure Mediation Program (FMP) pages at the Supreme Court of Nevada’s Web site for details.
 If you receive a Notice of Default (NOD), consult with a Nevada lawyer who has experience with FMP.
 Eligible homeowners have 30 days after receiving a NOD to request mediation.
 At minimum, working within the FMP puts a hold on foreclosure during the mediation process.
 Homeowners in the FMP are advised to continue to pay their property taxes and insurance.

 Consult with an lawyer licensed in Nevada and experienced in civil litigation to get precise answers to your questions about liens, levies, garnishment, and foreclosure in Nevada.
 If you cannot afford a lawyer in Nevada, contact Nevada Legal Services or another Nevada pro bono program to find low- and no-cost legal advice.